-Now that we’ve all had time to binge-watch Stranger Things 2, we can return to binge-watching YouTube.
+Now that we’ve all had time to binge-watch the new Stranger Things, we can return to binge-watching YouTube.

-Is it just us or is time different when you’re watching something like the new series of Stranger Things or spending time on the internet?
-It seems like you watch one five minute video, then all of a sudden you’ve fallen down a YouTube-shaped hole and what felt like maybe 15 minutes has actually been three hours.
-Well, we hope that you don’t have anything important to do tonight, just incase that happens to you after watching the videos in this week’s Round-Up!
+Is it just us or is time different when you’re watching something on the internet?
+It seems like you watch one five-minute video, then all of a sudden you’ve fallen down a YouTube-shaped hole and what felt like maybe 15 minutes has actually been three hours.
+Well, we hope that you don’t have anything important to do tonight, just in case that happens to you after watching the videos in this week’s Round-Up!